 - 5.)
 Retrieve the tube of cell suspension from the water bath.
 Sanitize the outside surface of the tube with a 70% alcohol swab.
 Add an additional 7.5 ml of CSM to the tube.
 The resulting volume of cell suspension will be 15 ml. - 6.)
-Gently invert the tube of cells several times to disperse cell aggregates and gain a homogenous cell suspension. - a. for Agonist-mode assays: Dispense $30 \mu l$ / well of cell suspension into the Assay Plate that has been pre-dispensed with test compounds.
+Gently invert the tube of cells several times to gain a homogenous cell suspension.
+Transfer into an appropriate media reservoir, then dispense 30 μl / well of cell suspension into the Assay Plate that has been pre-dispensed with test compounds.